-When inviting young people into your organisation, think about what they might be able to do.
+Think about what the volunteer might be able to do.
 While tasks should be simple, young people get bored easily.
 Most relish the opportunity to be change makers.
 Maybe they could redesign a system or carry out a survey for you?
 With a little bit of training and support, the sky’s the limit!

 Most young people would prefer to volunteer alongside a friend.
 If you can welcome more than one volunteer, you may get more interest.